-Administrative and Clerical Support: The Department of Educational Psychology staff include an Academic Program Specialist, an Administrative Assistant, an Accounting Specialist, and an Office Assistant.
+Administrative and Clerical Support: The Department of Educational Psychology staff include an Academic Program Specialist, an Executive Secretary, and an Accounting Specialist..
 Students will likely have the most interaction from the application process through graduation with the Academic Program Specialist.
 This individual manages the admissions process and is available to answer questions about graduate applications.
 Following admission to the program, the Academic Program Specialist will assist students with paperwork that is necessary for such things as filing a Program of Study, forming a dissertation committee, proposing and defending a dissertation, and graduating, as well as scheduling rooms for meetings.
-The Administrative Assistant is responsible for countless tasks, including course scheduling and other behind-the-scenes activities; this person is also responsible for coordinating student funding assignments (e.g., graduate assistant, teaching assistant) with the Tuition Benefit Program through the Graduate School.
+The Academic Program Specialist is responsible for countless tasks, including course scheduling and other behind-the-scenes activities; this person is also responsible for coordinating student funding assignments (e.g., graduate assistant, teaching assistant) with the Tuition Benefit Program through the Graduate School.
 The Accounting Specialist manages the day-to-day accounting for the Department.
-The Office Assistant assists the Academic Program Specialist and will often be in the office if the Academic Program Specialist is not.

-- Academic Program Specialist: JoLynn Yates, jo.yates@utah.edu - Administrative Assistant: Linda Bredin, linda.bredin@utah.edu - Accounting Specialist: Daryl Dowdell, daryl.dowdell@utah.edu
+- Academic Program Specialist: Sarah Homer sarah.homer@utah.edu - Accounting Specialist: Carol Autry, carol.autry@utah.edu - Executive Secretary: Lindsay Taylor. lindsay.taylor@utah.edu